 The text formatting pop-up in the Content app on whop

-Create Content and Generate an Income with Whop
+Create content and monetize it with Whop

 If you want to create a whop and start earning money, then what are you waiting for?
 Signing up to Whop and starting selling takes less than 10 minutes.